DogFoxX/tunein-gui/README.md

 ### After Creating a Radio:

-Running **Create Radio** will create a folder with your **Radio Name** - e.g. Awsome FM - inside the Working Directory.
+Running **Create Radio** will create a folder with your **Radio Name** - e.g. Awesome FM - inside the Working Directory.
 This folder will contain the TuneinCrew generated files, as well as the logo dds and xml file.

 When tuneinCrew successfully exists a `.zip` file will be generated in your Radio Station Folder.
 Install the `.zip` file with PitCrew